With horses into solitude

 In 4 consecutive summers from 2012 to 2015 I covered about 4000km in the wildest parts of the Kyrgyz Tien Shan Mountains.
 In the first year I traveled by mountain-bike.
 On that trip though I discovered the great potential for horse-travel through this area.
 The high-altitude regions south of Issyk-Kul Lake, stretching all the way to the main spine of the Tien Shan Range at the Chinese border in the south, hardly drop below 3000m, are well water-fed by glaciers, provide abundant grassy pastures and belong to the wildest and remotest regions in Central Asia.

-Over these years, on two treks I spent about 12 weeks alone in the mountains.
+Over these years, I spent also about 12 weeks on my own in these mountains.
 It was the first time for me to be such a long and intense period in solitude together with an animal partner that I had to rely on.
 When loneliness, serenity, physical exhaustion, illness and happiness had to be expressed I automatically did so to my horses, in a way as I would to a human counterpart.
 To me this appears as a marvelous personal experience of exposing the basic psychological human needs, when being stripped all commodities and comforts that go beyond basic survival.

 The tranquility of the Mountains

 It’s fascinating how busy ones’ mind turns out to be when everything falls silent and no form of mental distractions or social interactions are possible over multiple weeks.
 It’s a mental challenge in its own right to slow down and keep yourself from floating away into a different world, but to stay in the moment.
 Sometimes I reached peculiar meditative states of mind, in which the tranquility of relaxed walking melted together with the continuous sounds of the horses’ hooves, inspired by the steadiness and beauty of the mountains.
 It’s like falling in some sort of a trance of the presence, with the pondering about future and past evaporated.